karangupta8/H.U.G.O-Chatbot/README.md

 # H.U.G.O-Chatbot 🎬

-> *"A movie-loving chatbot that brings the magic of cinema to conversation"*

-A comprehensive Python-based chatbot that combines AIML (Artificial Intelligence Markup Language) with OMDB API integration to create a conversational AI that can discuss movies and engage in general conversation.
+A simple Python-based chatbot that combines AIML (Artificial Intelligence Markup Language) with OMDB API integration to create a conversational AI that can discuss movies and engage in general conversation.

 ##  The Story Behind H.U.G.O

-> **Built in 2015 by a college student with a passion for movies and conversation** 🎓
+> **Built in 2015 by an inquisitive undergraduate with a passion for coding, movies and conversation** 🎓

-This project represents a unique approach to AI conversation - **built entirely without modern ML, NLP libraries, or dynamic APIs**.
-Instead, it uses the elegant simplicity of AIML (Artificial Intelligence Markup Language) to create meaningful interactions.
+This project represents a the general approach at the time to AI conversation - **built entirely without modern ML, NLP libraries, or dynamic APIs**.
+It instead uses the simplicity of AIML (Artificial Intelligence Markup Language) to create meaningful interactions.

 ### The Journey 📚

 - **2015**: Conceived as a solution for movie enthusiasts who couldn't find like-minded people to discuss films with
-- **College Project**: Submitted as an annual college project, reaching the **top 5 of all projects** that year
+- **Legacy**: Named after Martin Scorsese's film 'HUGO' - a beautiful movie about the love of movies and cinema
-- **Evolution**: Later extended with GoodReads API for book discussions, weather integration, and more to become a fully capable assistant
+- **Evolution**: Further extended with GoodReads API for book discussions, weather integration, and more to become a fully capable assistant
-- **Legacy**: Named after Martin Scorsese's film 'Hugo' - a beautiful movie about the love of movies
+- **College Project**: Later submitted for the annual college project where it was selected amongst top projects of the year

 ### 🏛️ GitHub Archive Program 2020